3lpsy/boucanpy/README.md

-# Bounty DNS: A DNS Catcher
+# Boucan: A Bug Bounty Canary Platform

 ![Screenshot](screenshots/diagram.png)

 This project is an attempt to implement a lightweight burp collaborator-esc application and consists of two main components: a DNS Server (Custom Python Implemention with dnslib) and an API.
 It is still very much in the early days of development.
-You can think of BountyDNS as sort of a Canary that will notify you when an external asset (DNS Record, HTTP Server, SMTP Server) has been interacted with.
+You can think of Boucan as sort of a Canary that will notify you when an external asset (DNS Record, HTTP Server, SMTP Server) has been interacted with.
 This is useful for blind payload injection.

 For more information on Burp Collaborator, checkout [burp's documentation](https://portswigger.net/burp/documentation/collaborator)